legal-julia/power-of-attorney-on-polkadot/README.md

 ## Deliverables

 I estimate the time to research, compose, translate and prepare one article for publication to be about 1 month of full time work.
-Since I'm planning to write the articles alongside work and further education, my proposal is to dedicate about 3 months of 1/3 time committment to each article, totalling 9 months to complete the entire project.
+Since I'm planning to write the articles alongside work and further education, my proposal is to dedicate about 3 months of 1/3 time committent to each article, totalling 9 months to complete the entire project.
 I'm assuming standard rates for an entry-level lawyer in Switzerland of CHF 75/h (~$78).

 - Cost per article = (3 months * 160h * 75 CHF * 1/3) = 12,000 CHF
-- Total cost = 3 articles * 12,000 = 36,000 CHF
+- Total cost = 1 article * 12,000 = 12,000 CHF

 For each article, I estimate the structure to be the following:
 - Time allocation: 160h